Donald-Watts/PhaseSync/README.md

 # PhaseSync
 PhaseSync CLI &amp; Plugin Tool – Built to help developers and non-coders orchestrate intelligent AI systems.

-👋 Hi, I'm Don Watts
+ Hi, I'm Donald Watts
 I'm a small business owner, tech innovator, and founder of ADLS Consulting.

-🔧 Currently building:
+ Currently building:
 PhaseSync – A developer tool to compress, weight, and auto-organize large-scale AI systems, making intelligent orchestration possible in any IDE.
 Available as a CLI utility and Cursor-compatible plugin.
  Features:
 * Symbolic Weight Analysis for project phases